Costa Tropical Holidays

 • Motril – the region’s main town, with a marina, shops, and traditional tapas bars.

-The location makes Costa Tropical perfect for travellers who want to enjoy both beaches and Andalusian culture
+The location makes Costa Tropical perfect for travellers who want to enjoy both beaches and Andalusian culture.
+Many of them visiting Costa Tropical choose smaller seaside villages like La Herradura, known for their peaceful atmosphere and beautiful bays.

 Why Is It Called “Tropical”?